 Overnight: Casa Andina Standard Cathedral or similar.

 We leave Cusco and head to the Chinchero Plateau to explore Chinchero, an important town in Inca times.
 The most striking remnant of this period is the massive stone wall in the main plaza which has ten trapezoidal niches.
 There are beautiful views overlooking the Sacred Valley of the Incas, with the Cordillera Vilcabamba and the snow-capped peak of Salcantay dominating the western horizon.
 Chinchero is believed to be the mythical birthplace of the rainbow.
 Next we visit the mysterious concentric circular terraces of Moray which, according to some scholars, could have been an agricultural research centre.
 From here we head to the salt mines of Maras.
 This village is a salt-producing centre that dates back all the way to pre-Inca times.
 There are thousands of salt pools all carved into the mountain side.
-We walk down through the salt pans to the Sacred valley for a lunch break before heading to our hotel in Ollantaytambo.
-The rest of the day is free to relax and enjoy beauty of this famous valley.
+Due to a change in regulations, visitors are not allowed to walk through the salt mine anymore to avoid contamination of the salt.
+We will go to a lookout point from where we have stunning views of the salt pools.
+From here we will walk for about 1 hour mainly downhill to Pichingoto.
+Enjoy this rarely walked path and soak up the incredible setting of the Sacred Valley.
+Our car will be waiting for us in Pichingoto and we drive to our hotel in Ollantaytambo.
+The rest of the afternoon is free to relax and enjoy the beauty of this famous town.

 Overnight: Tika Wasi Hotel or similar.